Southern Charm Season Finale Recap: Kathryn the Great

 Obviously what we need to talk about is her fight with Kathryn, because it was the highlight of the whole season and we need to start with the beginning and give this thing the blow-by-blow analysis.
 Kathryn goes outside to smoke and Ashley goes out to join her.
 Kathryn starts off the interaction correctly by saying, “I don’t have a problem with anyone in that room but you and I want to know where your head is at so we can resolve it.”
 Ashley also counters correctly by apologizing for her behavior in Hilton Head where she admits that she said some awful things about Kathryn.
 That is the last time during this entire episode that Ashley will behave appropriately.

-Kathryn, rightly, starts to question the things that Ashley said about her in Hilton Head and Ashley immediately veers insanely left accusing Kathryn of “deflecting,” whatever that is supposed to mean and then says, apropos of nothing, “Never forget that your kids were taken away from you.”
+Kathryn, rightly, starts to question the things that Ashley said about her in Hilton Head and Ashley immediately veers insanely left, accusing Kathryn of “deflecting,” whatever that is supposed to mean and then says, apropos of nothing, “Never forget that your kids were taken away from you.”
 And then it’s off to the races.
 That is the most ridiculous statement ever, because not only is it a blindside against Kathryn, it’s also incredibly incorrect.
 As Kathryn points out, she never forgets that her kids were taken away from her and everything about her behavior for the past two years indicates that she’s doing everything in her power to get them back.

 As Ashley attacks Kathryn she then says, “You’re freaking me out,” because facing the verbal equivalent of having a wasp’s nest thrown at you must be incredibly freaky.
 Ashley battles that with the most bald-faced threat she has given us yet.
 “You should be careful because I know a lot of information,” she says.
 Kathryn recognizes it’s a threat and Ashley gives her a face that says don’t try me.

 It’s in that moment that I realize that Ashley is just a petty grifter.
 She’s like a low-rent con woman who is not above bending the truth, using threats, and pretending like she knows “Pookie and them” (to borrow a phrase from Sheree Whitfield) to come and mess Kathryn up.
 That is why I choose to believe that Ashley is actually an escort.
-I don’t know whether or not this rumor is true, but, like everyone at that ball, I am going to choose to believe that it is true and operate from a place where that it is the truth.
+I don’t know whether or not this rumor is true, but, like everyone at that ball, I am going to choose to believe that it is true and operate from a place where it is the truth.
 Ashley has never really behaved in any way that would lead anyone to believe that it isn’t true.

 But once I decided all of this, I really need to know Ashley’s backstory.
 I want to watch an Ashley prequel where we learn about whatever horribly damaging childhood she had and just what forged her into this deranged rattlesnake that she is today.
 Can we get in a time machine and make reality TV from the past?
 I sure hope so.